pariterre/twitch_manager/README.md

 Once the folder is compiled, in order to send it to Twitch, it must be zip.
 I suggest to rename the `build/web` folder to either `video_component`, `panel`, `video_overlay` or `mobile`.
 Then, in the Twitch `Element Hosting`, you can refer to the respective folder using the `XXXX/index.html` path.
 Note, this zip file can be joined with all the App zip folders and the config folder.

-Moreover, in the `Capability` section of the Twitch Developer Dashboard, you must add your EBS domain to the `“Allowlist for URL Fetching Domains”`, such as: `https://YOUR_DOMAIN/frontend` and `https://YOUR_DOMAIN/app`.
+Moreover, in the `Capability` section of the Twitch Developer Dashboard, you must add your EBS domain to the `Allowlist for URL Fetching Domains` (do not forget to add the port if the port is required in the URI).